Fairhope Dentist Same Day Crown

 To capture the impression, dentists first apply a slight layer of reflective powder onto the troubled region, after which they run a microscopic camera over the region, which captures images, which are further compiled into an impression.

 After the dentist has obtained these so-called optical impressions, they must begin determining what type of crown must be needed.
 Luckily, there are specially designed computers that can produce results within a few minutes.
 One has to feed the optical impression into these computers and enter some other essential data.

 Once this has been completed, the computer will study all the variables in extreme detail, and produce a perfect impression.
 This impression is visible, within a few minutes, on the computer screen.

-Once the mill has done its job, a dentist should ideally shine and glaze the ceramic reconstruction to make it look natural in the patient's mouth.
-After this is complete, all that is left is inserting it onto the patient's tooth, which normally does not take more than a few minutes.
-As a Fairhope dentist producing same day crowns we do everything we can to make the patient comfortable before check out!
+Once the mill has done its job, a dentist should ideally shine and glaze the ceramic reconstruction to make it look natural in the patient’s mouth.
+After this is complete, all that is left is inserting it into the patient’s tooth, which normally does not take more than a few minutes.
+As a Fairhope dentist producing same-day crowns, we do everything we can to make the patient comfortable before checkout!